backstage/backstage/.changeset/hungry-dogs-agree.md

 '@backstage/core-plugin-api': patch
 ---

-Added `getSystemIcons()` function to the `AppManager` that will pull a list of all the icons that have been registered in the App.
+Added `getSystemIcons()` function to the `AppContext` available through `useApp` that will pull a list of all the icons that have been registered in the App.